ajfisher/building-droids-with-js/slides2.md

 Notes:

-Let's assume the language is as capable as any other - and besides the fact we are all JS developers here.
 Why use JavaScript compared to some other high level language.

 For me it really comes down to two things: